raghavg97/raghavg97.github.io/_pages/about.md

 Welcome to the M2M Lab, where Math meets Manufacturing.

 **Notice Board**

 I will join [**FAMU-FSU College of Engineering**](https://eng.famu.fsu.edu/ime) as an assistant professor of Industrial and Manufacturing Engineering (IME) in August 2024.
 My research contributes to improving manufacturing via analytical techniques.
-I am looking for a PhD student with a Mechanical Engineering/Manufacturing Engineering background.
+I am seeking a PhD student with a Mechanical/Manufacturing/Industrial Engineering background.
 Please reach out to me via raghavg@vt.edu.

 **Research at M2M**

 Current research mainly focuses on machine learning and optimization techniques for advanced manufacturing, including (but not limited to)
 * Active Learning/Sequential Design
 * Physics-informed Machine Learning